 Tip 4: Simplify Your Job with Integrations

-If a PM/RM management tool is integrated with an HRM system, all availability changes automatically appear in it.
-As soon as an employee takes a day off / sick leave, a team lead and an HR manager approve it, the capacity for this day gets automatically changed in the PM system.
-Therefore, a project/resource manager can react immediately to avoid any project flow difficulties.
+If a project and/or resource management tool is integrated with an HRM system, all availability changes will automatically appear in it.
+As soon as an employee takes a day off / sick leave, a team lead and an HR manager approve it, the capacity for this day gets automatically changed in the PM/RM system.
+In this case, a project/resource manager won’t assign a task to an unavailable team member and can react immediately to availability changes to avoid any project flow difficulties.

 We suggest the following 4 tips to make your remote teams bring maximum profitability to your business: